winstonDeGreef/Mechanica/content/replaced/Ch5_PotentialEnergy.md

 $$

 where in the last integral, the lower limit is taken from some, self picked, reference point.
-The upper limit is the position $ \vec{r} $.<br>
+The upper limit is the position $ \vec{r} $.

 This function V is called the potential energy or the potential for short.
 It has a direct connection to work and kinetic energy.